Travel tips in Portugal

 Which cities you can not miss visiting in Portugal:

-Lisbon – The Portuguese Capital and the largest city in the country.
+Lisbon – The Portuguese capital and the largest city in the country.
 From Lisbon, the ships went out to the “New World”.
-The city has a great cultural and historical importance.
+The city has great cultural and historical importance.
 It serves as a base for visits to the cities of Sintra, Cascais, Estoril, Évora and even Óbidos.
-To read a post about the district of Belém, click Here.

 Coimbra – It is in Coimbra, just 90 km from Lisbon, which is the most famous university in Portugal, the University of Coimbra, founded in 1290, strategically located at the top of the city, in a privileged view to the river Mondego.